Showing posts with label Compilations. Show all posts

 Impact

 Going old skool...
 If you enjoy Breakout then Impact is gonna make you grin like a Cheshire Cat because it's brilliant.
-Audiogenic aren't exactly a big name on the Atari ST but John Dale and Martin Day came up trumps.
+Audiogenic isn't exactly a big name on the Atari ST but John Dale and Martin Day came up trumps.

 A good Breakout needs to be fast and smooth with responsive controls and lots of power-ups to keep you interested.
-This has got the lot and it's so aesthetically pleasing considering its just bricks and balls.
+This has got the lot and it's so aesthetically pleasing considering it's just bricks and balls.
 A fantastic Break-Out and most certainly one of the best there is for any computer.
 I guarantee you will love it.

 Waste no more time and grab the floppy disks or better still a hard drive version by D-Bug.